We have been travelling around the world for one month now as a family. We have just ended our four-week road trip to Spain with our two children.

 With over a month’s experience of travelling to Morocco as a family, we, unfortunately, don’t always have good things to say about this country.

-I will soon publish a blog article about why we didn’t like Morocco so much during our nearly five-week trip with our little ones to this coastal country with Berber and Arab influences.
+I publish a blog article about why we didn’t like Morocco so much during our nearly five-week trip with our little ones to this coastal country with Berber and Arab influences.

 But until then, here is our itinerary to Morocco with our young family where we explored the Sahara Desert, we visited big cities as well as the countryside filled with oases, and finally enjoyed the seaside.